 What Causes the pH to Go Up in a Pool

-The most common culprit in a rising pH is chlorine stabilizer.
-Adding chlorine stabilizer will always cause the pH of your pool to rise.
+If your pH is high, the most common culprit is chlorine stabilizer.
+Adding chlorine stabilizer always causes the pH of your pool to rise.
 Too much can make your water overly soft.
 A sudden rise in the temperature of your pool water can also cause a rise in pH.
-If your pool is in direct sunlight for most or all of the day, an unexpected heat wave could raise the pH of your pool water.
+If your pool is in direct sunlight for most or all of the day, an unexpected heatwave could raise the pH of your pool water.

 Problem Caused by High pH in a Swimming Pool

 Soft water may sound ok, but the results are not desirable.
 Water that is too soft will begin to irritate the skin, causing dryness and red eyes.
 It will also start to damage swim gear like goggles and swim caps.
 Soft water will also keep the chlorine in your pool from working effectively.
-To solve this you will just have to keep adding chlorine, of to 80%, just to get the same results, wasting time and money.
+You will have to keep adding chlorine, up to 80% more, to get the same results, wasting time and money.

 Water that is too soft can also cause undesirable chemical reactions.
 Calcium in the pool water can combine with carbonates to form unsightly scales around the edge of the pool.
 These scales can trap dust and dirt, eventually turning into dirty black scales surrounding your pool.

-Another unwelcome chemical reaction is also caused by calcium carbonate, the molecule formed by the combination of calcium in the water with carbonates.
+Another unwelcome chemical reaction caused by calcium carbonate is calcium carbonate formation when calcium in the water combines with carbonates.
 The calcium carbonate can clog a sand filter, ultimately turning the sand into a material more like cement.
-Fixing this is not a do it yourself job and can sometimes be quite costly.
+Fixing this is not a do-it-yourself job and can sometimes be quite costly.

 The simplest fix to high pH in your pool is to add some pH minus. pH minus is an acidic solution that will lower the pH of your pool water.
 However, determining the cause of the pH rise and resolving the issue will take a little more detective work.